Biometeorology Lab

 The project focuses on greenhouse gas (CH4, N2O and CO2) emissions from the agricultural sites in the use of advanced bio-based fertilizers from fisheries wastes.

-Project participants: Kaido Soosaar, Thomas Schindler, Hanna Vahter
+People involved: Kaido Soosaar, Thomas Schindler, Hanna Vahter

 Funding: The Centre of Estonian Rural Research and Knowledge